Purpose

 except in the case of bitmap indexes.
 Therefore, if you want an index on

-all rows of a table, then you must either specify NOT
+all rows of a table, then you must either specify NOT NULL constraints for the index key columns or create a bitmap index.-

 You cannot specify

-when creating a global partitioned index.
+BITMAPwhen creating a global partitioned index.

 -